kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ```
 </details>

-### Optional: persist preprocessed data
+### Optional: save the preprocessed data

 Each of the nodes outputs a new dataset (`preprocessed_companies` and `preprocessed_shuttles`).

-When Kedro runs the pipeline, it determines that neither dataset is registered in the data catalog, so it stores these _ephemeral datasets_ in memory as Python objects using the [MemoryDataSet](/kedro.io.MemoryDataSet) class.
-Once all nodes that depend on an ephemeral dataset have executed, the dataset is cleared and the Python garbage collector releases the memory.
+When Kedro runs the pipeline, it determines that neither dataset is registered in the data catalog, so it stores these as temporary datasets in memory as Python objects using the [MemoryDataSet](/kedro.io.MemoryDataSet) class.
+Once all nodes that depend on an temporary dataset have executed, the dataset is cleared and the Python garbage collector releases the memory.

-If you prefer to persist the preprocessed data, add the following to the end of `conf/base/catalog.yml` (If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste):
+If you prefer to save the preprocessed data to file, add the following to the end of `conf/base/catalog.yml` (If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste):

 ```yaml
 preprocessed_companies: